 Frances McDormand leads the cast of this film, based on the best selling book, about a woman who lives on the road as a modern-day nomad, and the like-minded community around the country.

 The Trial of the Chicago 7 (6 nominations, including Best Picture) – Netflix

 This Aaron Sorkin historical flick full of headliners focuses on the 1969 trial of a group of anti-Vietnam War protestors charged with conspiracy and intention to incite riots, which engrossed the nation.

-The Father (6 nominations, including Best Picture) – in theatres, rental starting March 26.
+The Father (6 nominations, including Best Picture) – in theaters, rental starting March 26.

 Anthony Hopkins plays an aging man whose mind and sense of reality are slowly slipping away from him, as he pushes away his daughter’s (Olivia Colman) attempts to help him.

 Promising Young Woman (5 nominations, including Best Picture) – rental, $5.99, Amazon, etc.